wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/document-test-powerapps-app/includes/03a-analytics.md

 ## Data performance logs

 You can analyze and optimize query performance using the Data Performance view, which provides an aggregated list of entities with long-running queries.
 A long running query is defined as a query that takes three seconds or longer to complete.
-Typical examples of a component that can have a long running query is a plug-in with custom FetchXML or a sub-grid or view.
+Typical examples of a component that can have a long running query is a plug-in with custom FetchXML or a subgrid or view.

 You can access Data Performance Logs via Settings -> Administration -> Data Performance.